HOW DO I PLACE AN ORDER?

 Once the order ships, the timeline is literally out of our hands and your questions, and occasional frustrations, should be directed towards the delivery company.
 We are on your side and will, of course, help in any way possible.

-Current Production Lead Times
+Current AVERAGE Production Lead Time: 9 weeks

 We believe our lead times are unmatched in the custom furniture industry.